-Other key elements of government guidance, aimed at minimising the risk of transmission, include:
+Other key elements of government guidance, aimed at minimising the risk of transmission and keeping people safe, include:

 - Any mourner showing coronavirus (COVID-19) symptoms (a new continuous cough, a high temperature or a loss of, or change in, your normal sense of taste or smell) should not attend in person as they pose a risk to others;

-- Mourners in England and Wales who are required to self-isolate by NHS test and trace services should not attend a funeral.
-In this situation it is a legal offence to attend any funeral other than that of a close family member.
-Even if you are a close family member of the deceased, it is strongly recommended that you attend remotely if possible.
+- Mourners in England and Wales who are required to self-isolate by the relevant NHS test and trace service, or to be in quarantine following international travel, should not attend in person.
+In this situation it is a legal offence to attend any funeral other than that of a close family member in England (e.g. partner, parent, sibling, child or grandparent), or a family member or close friend in Wales.
+Even then, it is strongly recommended that you attend remotely if possible, especially if you have tested positive for COVID-19.

 While some people choose, even in ordinary times, to have a non-attended cremation or burial, followed perhaps by a memorial service at a later date, if this wasn’t what you wanted it may be very difficult to accept emotionally.
 If you want bereavement support, either generally or in relation to the fact you are not able to attend a loved one’s funeral, there are lots of services that can help over the phone, by email, online chat or through forums with other bereaved people.